GonzaloAllenPerez444/cse15l-lab-reports/Lab3.md

 One cool thing I learned in Lab in week 3 was how to test if a certain error gets thrown in Junit.
 Before, I was using a bunch of convoluted Try-Catch blocks to test for errors in my CSE 12 PAs, but one of my awesome tutors (shoutout Angela) helped my figure out an elegant way to test for them that is easy to understand and doesn't make the testers unstable.
+In case you're wondering, the way to do this is to add this after the @Test annotation
+@Test (expected = NullPointerException.class)